alok1047/E-commerce-follow-along/README.md

 	1. Build the address form page.
 	2. Implement state management for the form inputs.
 	3. Enable navigation from the profile page to the form.

+Milestone 22 - Store User Address 🏠

+Learning Goals 🎯

+By the end of this milestone, you will:
+✅ Create a backend endpoint to store user addresses in the database.

+Steps 📝
+	1. Create an endpoint to receive the address from the frontend form.
+	2. Append the address to the address array inside the user collection.
+	3. Ensure proper request validation and error handling.